 There are 2 sections of woods (referred to below as Wood A and Wood B) that in the past were fenced off from the public, in some cases with boarded fencing so that nobody could even see inside.
 The narrow corridor between was known as Colditz alley by the gardeners.

 These areas lie between the Southern azalea section of the Flower Garden and the Deer Enclosure or Wilderness.
-Current Park Management - Graham and Michael - could see no reason why they had been handled in this way and have made a change of policy.
+The Park Management could see no reason why they had been handled in this way and have made a change of policy.

 Wood A is open to the public

 This area, nearest to the Vanbrugh Gate and skirted by the path which leads down to the larger deer-viewing point, has been cleared of all invasive species (e.g. sycamore, robinia or false acacia and the dense clumps of holly).
 This has let in much more light.
 As a result, daffodils and bluebells are already coming through-previously present, but held back by the lack of light.
 It remains to be seen whether these bluebells will be the native or a hybridized version with the more invasive Spanish bluebell.
 I think that this year we should survey both the woods and the Nature Trail, to establish just what is growing.

 In November 2014, the dig-in team planted 500 wood anemone (frequently found in ancient woodlands), 300 winter aconite (Eranthis hyemalis - which has a bright yellow cup shaped flower at a height of 10cm), and 1000 snow drop bulbs.
 These have yet to appear, so fingers crossed.

 The area is proving so popular with children (den making being high on the agenda) that one has to accept that some trampling will go on.

 The Park team, who did the initial thinning, has now also planted various trees and shrubs in the area.

 • Mountain Ash/Rowan Trees (Sorbus aucuparia), which will have good berries for the birds.